ellizafebriyani/simplebirthday/README.md

 This project is a simple interactive birthday card developed using HTML, CSS, and JavaScript in a single file.
 When users open the website, they are first prompted to enter a password to unlock the birthday surprise.
-After entering the correct password, the page presents an engaging birthday-themed experience with animations and interactive elements.
+After entering the correct password, the page presents an engaging birthday themed experience with animations and interactive elements.
 The website features four gift boxes, each containing a unique heartfelt message that can be opened individually, creating a fun, personalized, and memorable digital birthday celebration for the recipient.

 https://simplebirthday.vercel.app/